Scaling real-time calling from zero to 750M daily users in 6 months

 The Challenge

-- Breaking the core Instagram experience
+Breaking the core Instagram experience that users loved

-- Alienating creators who valued async communication
+Alienating creators who valued async communication and were worried about harassment

 The Objective